 I also wanted something inexpensive and effortless, rather than buying more cages (too much money) or constructing my own towers out of rebar and cattle panels (too much work).

-The Florida Weave used materials I already had around the yard, and with a little manpower from my handy fella, I had all my plants neatly trellised in no time at all.
+The Florida Weave used everyday supplies I already had around the yard (stakes and string), and with a little manpower from my handy husband, I had all my plants neatly trellised in no time at all.